fo-am/penelopean-robotics/README.md

 # Penelopean Robotics

 Penelopean robots are modular, reconfigurable, dissessemblable and soft.
+Part of the [Penelope Project](https://penelope.hypotheses.org/), a Study of Weaving as Technical Mode of Existence.

 ![](https://raw.githubusercontent.com/fo-am/penelopean-robotics/master/pic.jpg)

 Penelopean robots designed for weaving ancient Greek looms and maypole dancing.
-They can be livecoded via Iambic pentameter and Linear A.
+They can be livecoded remotely by a Raspberry Pi and can be synced to musical beats.

 All source code and hardware files are here, full instructions on building them will follow - but for now, each robot is made from: